Interview With A Pen Tester

 NMAP is short for Network Mapper and is a Linux-based open-source software that scans IP addresses and network ports.
 This tool maps the network quickly without the need for sophisticated commands and supports complex scripts using a script engine that serves as a database.
 That way I can enter an IP address, and the NMPA will try to connect to ports, one after the other.
 From the replies, one can discover information such as whether servers are running on the same endpoint, operating system versions, old components with known vulnerabilities that can be exploited, etc.

 Then I continue to do OSINT research, which means looking for information in open source platforms accessible to all, such as LinkedIn.

 Information about company officials and the technologies used can be obtained, which can assist me to carry out a phishing attack later on.
 I also tend to search public sources like blogs, government listings, corporate websites, Github, DNS records on any issue, and the like.

-Several tools help automate the process such as the harvester and spiderfoot, which collects and creates a list of all accessible information sources.
-For a further dive on the tools that pen testers use, continue to our full article.
+Several tools help automate the process such as the harvester and spider foot, which collects and create a list of all accessible information sources.
+For a further dive into the tools that pen testers use, continue to our full article.